 It doesn’t get much more simple than cereal.
 Powdered milk is my go-to for a cereal morning.
 If you plan ahead, though, oatmeal can be a quick breakfast, too!

 Instant oatmeal packets only require boiling water, which is easy!
 And Overnight oats can be prepped ahead of time and put into a mason jar to pull out as needed.
 Use those lids and don’t worry about washing until you get home.
 These two options are our go-to when we’re planning early mornings or looking for something quick and on the healthier side.

 Here are some other oatmeal ideas:

-Espresso Overnight Oats with Almond Butter – The flavors in these overnight oats will be a delight for your morning, plus it has some of that caffeine that you need to start your day off right!
+Espresso Overnight Oats with Almond Butter – The flavors in these overnight oats will be a delight for your morning, plus it has some of that caffeine that you might want to start your day off right!

 Home-made Instant Oatmeal – Yes, you can create your own instant oatmeal!
 Pop your creations into glass jars with lids so all you have to do is add hot water.
 If you’re on a short trip, don’t worry about washing at the campsite, just screw the lid back on and wash it at home.